 Consumers who need secured credit card options don’t have many other choices.
 Lenders tend to capitalize on this and will pile fees on top of the required deposit.

 Annual fees and monthly fees are not uncommon for secured credit cards.
 Depending on the card you choose and your credit score, you may be looking at some extremely high-interest rates, too.
+These fees won’t be as high as for a no credit check personal loan, but they will still cost you on an annual basis.

 If you would like a credit increase, these lenders may require you to submit a new application (and a new hit to your credit).
 Others may allow you a credit increase but will ask for additional money towards your deposit.
 Some lenders do not give you credit increases at all.